Beneficial Insects

 Lacewing Larvae:

 • Lacewing larvae can consume up to 300-400 aphids during a 2-3 week period in ideal conditions.
-These larvae are best for controlling aphid flair ups and can be released within 24 hours of first signs of emergence.
+These larvae are best for controlling aphid flare ups and can be released within 24 hours of first signs of emergence.
 They are attracted to sugar sources like honeydew and require a temperature of at least 60º F for significant eating and egg-laying.
-It is recommended to keep them warm (75º to 90º F) and release near a large food source.
+It is recommended to keep them warm (75º to 90º F) and release them near a large food source.
 Due to being an aggressive species, it is optimal to disperse them evenly throughout the canopy.
 In ideal conditions, each adult can lay up to 600 eggs.

 Encarsia:

-• Encarsia is a type of parasitic wasp that is used to control whitefly.
+• Encarsia are a type of parasitic wasp that are used to control whitefly.
 These wasps lay their eggs in the second to fourth instar stages of whiteflies, and the larvae feed on developing whiteflies for around three weeks until reaching adulthood, when they emerge to lay more eggs in hosts.
 Encarsia can live for up to one month as adults and lay up to 200 eggs in that period, making them more prolific than their target pests.